(Last updated: May 14, 2021)

 When the visitor has found the individual in the intercom’s directory, they push a ‘call‘ button to notify them.
 The tenant or staff member receives this notification on either a buzzer installed in their apartment unit or on another device such as a smartphone.
 From there, the resident or building staff can either dismiss the call, talk to the visitor, or open the door.

 If the tenant or staff member decides to open the door for the visitor, an electronic relay is triggered inside of the intercom installed at the building’s entrance.
 Triggering this relay sends a signal to a door releasing mechanism (an electronic or magnetic lock), which unlocks the door at the entryway and lets the visitor enter the property.

 Why every multi-tenant building needs an intercom system

 Though intercom systems are commonly seen in residential buildings, they are also necessary for commercial buildings.
 This is because multi-tenant commercial intercoms have directories that visitors can use to call tenants within the building.
 Other property access solutions, such as video doorbells or access control systems, don’t.

-Video doorbells are built for single-unit buildings, such as homes, apartments, condos.
+Video doorbells are built for single-unit buildings, such as homes, apartments, and condos.
 They lack a directory for visitors to select the tenant they’re visiting in a multi-unit building.
 Also, they don’t have electronic relays to unlock the door, which means tenants and building staff have to manually open the door for guests.